elsheraey/search-box-web-challenge/README.md

 - I am not sure if I was supposed to implement the autocomplete or similar behavior?

+- It's not clear if I can assume the suggestions input as it could've been done in a way to enable rendering of categorical suggestions without the computation that's currently taking place.
+So I just assumed what felt meeting the requirements text more.

 ## Future Improvements

 - Add an Autocomplete uncontrolled component wrapping and making use of the SearchBox component.